 Understanding Shale Gas Development

 Shale gas development (SGD) is the process by which energy companies extract methane gas and other natural gas liquids from shale deposits, then process and deliver them to consumers like utilities or petrochemical facilities.
-While the industry has been extracting shale gas from underground for many years, today’s process is called unconventional because it uses newer methods, like horizontal drilling and hydraulic fracturing (often called “fracking”), to reach previously inaccessible resources trapped in deep shale formations.
+While the industry has been extracting shale gas for many years, today’s process is called "unconventional" because it requires newer methods like horizontal drilling combined with hydraulic fracturing (often called “fracking”), to reach previously inaccessible resources in deep shale formations.
 Shale is a porous, impermeable rock that must be fractured to release the resources it contains, including gas.

-The last few decades have seen a shale gas boom across the U.S., with the addition of an estimated 1.3 million oil and gas facilities—active production wells, gas compressor stations, processing plants—not to mention a web of other infrastructure, such as pipelines, storage facilities, injection wells, waste sites, trucking services, and petrochemical plants.
-SGD is occurring in at least 21 states across the U.S. and in a few other countries (China, Ukraine).
-Several states and a number if countries have placed bans or moratoriums on hydraulic fracturing to protect public health and to better study the environmental impacts of the process.
+The last few decades have seen a shale gas boom across the U.S. with the addition of an estimated 1.3 million oil and gas facilities—active production wells, gas compressor stations, processing plants—not to mention a web of other infrastructure, such as pipelines, underground storage facilities, injection wells, waste sites, trucking services, and petrochemical plants.
+SGD is occurring in at least 21 states across the U.S. and in other countries, including Canada, China, and Argentina.
+Several states and a number of countries have placed bans or moratoriums on hydraulic fracturing to protect public health and to better study the environmental impacts of the process.

 SGD in much of Pennsylvania and in parts of West Virginia and Ohio is done in the Marcellus shale formation.
 Marcellus shale is a deep layer of rock that rises to the surface in Marcellus, NY, but lies about one mile (5,000 to 9,000 feet) underground in areas where gas is being extracted.
 It is the largest on-shore methane gas reserve in the world.
 Another gas-rich layer, Utica shale, lies several thousand feet beneath the Marcellus shale layer.
 Drilling for Utica shale gas is becoming increasingly common, especially in Ohio where it is less deep than in Pennsylvania.

 Stages of the SGD Process

-The complex process used to reach this trapped oil and gas trapped in shale rock formations includes many different stages that take place over a period of years.
+The complex process used to extract oil and gas trapped in shale rock formations includes many different stages that take place over a period of years.
 To see a detailed pictorial representation of shale gas development, see EHP’s handout: Illustrated Stages of Shale Gas Development.

 Leasing and permitting

-After an energy company determines that a locality has enough resources to explore, leases are purchased from mineral rights owners (where applicable), and permits are issued by the state.
-This can take anywhere from months to 2 years.
+After an energy company determines that a locality has enough resources to explore, leases are purchased from mineral rights owners (where applicable), and permits are requested and issued by the state.

-Remediation involves plugging the well(s) and restoring the site when a well is done producing gas (or if an exploratory well does not produce an adequate amount of resources).
+Remediation involves plugging the well(s) and restoring the site when a well is done producing gas, or if an exploratory well does not produce adequate resources.
 The process of site restoration involves filling the well with cement, removing waste and equipment, and capping the well.
 Energy companies may also attempt to restore the original landscape as much as possible with plantings and other landscaping.

 Other SGD Infrastructure

-Many people think of well sites alone when considering the impact of SGD in their homes and communities; however, the SGD process involves many other activities and facilities that can affect those who live nearby.
+Many people think of well sites alone when considering the impact of SGD on their homes and communities; however, the SGD process involves many other activities and facilities that can affect those who live nearby.
 For example, increased truck and train traffic can be disruptive in communities by creating road congestion, accidents, air pollution, and damage to local roads.
 Likewise, SGD-associated infrastructure including pipelines, compressor stations, and processing plants all carry potential risks to health and the environment.
-For additional information about each step of the process, please visit The FracTracker Alliance’s Virtual Oil & Gas Tour.
+For additional information about each step of the process, please visit FracTracker’s Explore a Fracking Operation - Virtually